 Financial guarantees or commitments to provide a loan are initially measured at fair value.
 Subsequently, they are measured at the higher of the loss allowance determined in accordance with IFRS 9 and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15.
-Other loan commitments are measured at the sum of the loss allowance initially recognised on the trade date, when the Group becomes the contractual party
+Other loan commitments are measured at the sum of the loss allowance determined in accordance with IFRS 9 and the amount of any fees received, less, if the commitment is unlikely to result in a specific lending arrangement, the cumulative amount of income recognised.